mGhassen/Dose/packages/types/README.md

 # @kit/types

-Shared TypeScript types and interfaces for SmartLogBook.
+Shared TypeScript types and interfaces for Dose.

 ## Usage